-TVMWD's operations consist of a conventional surface water treatment plant (manned and operated 24 hours per day, 7 days per week, 365 days per year), a state certified laboratory, two groundwater wells, five hydroelectric generators rated at over 1.3 megawatts, residual solids removal, spreading pipelines, spreading grounds, pump stations, and transmission pipelines.
+TVMWD's operations consist of a conventional surface water treatment plant, a state certified laboratory, groundwater wells, five hydroelectric generators rated with a potential of 1.1 megawatts, residual solids removal, groundwater recharge pipelines, spreading grounds, pump stations, and transmission pipelines.
 Water is treated at the Miramar Treatment Plant and wholesaled to local agencies by way of several miles of pipeline.
 TVMWD receives a Tier 1 water supply allotment from MWD of 80,688 AFY.

-TVMWD is governed by a Board of Directors elected by the registered voters residing within TVMWD's boundaries.
-The Board averages over 15 years of experience with TVMWD; this stability provides a tremendous benefit to TVMWD.
-The General Manager has over 41 years with TVMWD and has vast experience in the water industry.
+TVMWD is governed by a seven-member Board of Directors elected by the registered voters residing within TVMWD's boundaries.
+The Board averages over 11 years of experience with TVMWD.
+TVMWD employs a team of 24 staff members who are responsible for administering the day-to-day operations of the facility and implementing strategic objectives and policies set forth by the Board.
+The average tenure of TVMWD employees is 10 years.
+This stability provides a tremendous benefit to TVMWD.